syncfusion-content/install-docs/Common/Essential-Studio/Installation/Installation-errors.md

 ### Reason

-This error message will be shown when your license has been expired.
+This error message will appear if your license has expired.

-### Suggested solution.
+### Suggested solution

+You can choose from the options listed below.

+1. You can renew your subscription [here](https://www.syncfusion.com/account/my-renewals).
+2. You can get a new license [here](https://www.syncfusion.com/sales/products).
-Renew the subscription [here](https://www.syncfusion.com/sales/products) or contact our sales team at <salessupport@syncfusion.com>.
-Also, you can continue the 30 days trial after your license has been expired.
+3. You can reach out to our sales team by emailing <salessupport@syncfusion.com>.
+4. You can also extend the 30-day trial period after your license has expired.

 ## Unable to find a valid license or trial